kellyqiyichen/NasdaqCloudDataService-REST-API/restapi/bars.md

 ## Bars

+Data availability: 4am-8pm

-Realtime latest last sale eligible transactions, according to condition rules, aggregated to bars over a time window for a given symbol (up to 5 days of history).
+According to condition rules, aggregated to bars over a time window for a given symbol (up to 5 days of history).

+Realtime latest last sale eligible transactions within market hours.

 ##### Endpoint